 See extensive sleep resources at drgominak.com

-Choose a few minutes every day for silent contemplation, prayer
+Perhaps start with just a few minutes every day for silent contemplation, prayer.

 Practice gratitude: Place hands on chest and feel one thing you are grateful for for 1-3 minutes before getting out of bed in the AM each day.

-Be curious about grudges, need for forgiveness, adequate grief work
+Be curious about grudges, need for forgiveness, did we have support in our grief.

 A Return to Love by Marianne Williamson